 Think About Why You First Fell in Love

-Whether you’re focused on your futures or caught up in the day to day, you may forget to reminisce and think about the special moments that established your relationship as somethings special, and who you were when you fell in love.
-And that doesn’t mean comparing the charming boy who swept you off your feet to the snoring slob he’s become; we mean simply stopping to think, “Dang, my husband is really funny.”
+Whether you’re focused on your futures or caught up in the day-to-day hustle, you may forget to reminisce and think about the special moments that established your relationship as something special, and who you were when you fell in love.
+And that doesn’t mean comparing the charming boy who swept you off your feet to the "snoring slob" he’s become; we mean simply stopping to think, “Dang, my husband is really funny.”
 “She has the best smile in the world.”
 “Do you remember that time we…” And although people change and you might not be the same boy and girl you were when you met, those love birds are still in there somewhere!
-Consider recreating your first date, revisiting the place you met, or simply talking your way through memory lane, not to compare but simply to enjoy the journey you’ve gone on together with faith that there are more exciting memories yet to be made.
+Consider recreating your first date, revisiting the place you met, or simply talking your way through memory lane, not to compare but simply to enjoy the journey you’ve gone on together with the faith that there are more exciting memories yet to be made.

 Try New Things

-I remember when I was younger, I would look at my parents in their happy routine and dream about the day when I had my own comfort and safety in a daily life with someone who understood me better than I knew myself.
-And while all those things are true, daily life can quickly feel mundane.
+I remember when I was younger, I would look at my parents in their happy routine and dream about the day when I had my own comfort and safety in daily life with someone who understood me better than I knew myself.
+While all those feelings can be a constant, daily life itself can quickly feel mundane.
 Breaking out of the routine can be rejuvenating for a relationship.
 Make a plan to try something new together, whether it’s as simple as a new restaurant or hobby, or something bigger like visiting a new country or learning a language together.